zjlucam/VisionAssistant/README.md

 Instead of relying on BLIPv2 alone, the module concatenates features from a pre-trained 2D CNN with BLIPv2's vision-language representation.
 This allows for better contextual accuracy in describing solvation states while keeping the number of trainable parameters low compared to fully fine-tuning BLIPv2.

 ## Instructions to Download and Use BLIP-2

-### Install Dependencies
+## Install Dependencies

 Ensure you have the required Python packages installed.
-Use the following command:
+Run the following command:

 ```bash
 pip install torch torchvision transformers numpy pandas tqdm nltk rouge-score